redhat-developer/devspaces-vscode-extensions/README.md

 }
 ```

 Optionally, a `Dockerfile` that builds the extension can be provided inside the extension's folder.
 Note, this is only needed if the extension requires "special" dependencies to build.
 If no `Dockerfile` is found in the extensions's folder, then the "generic" `Dockerfile` (found at the root of this repository) will be used.
-In this case, the only thing needed is the folder matching the extension's name, and the `extension,json` file as outlined above.
+In this case, the only thing needed is the folder matching the extension's name, and the `extension.json` file as outlined above.

 ## Dockerfile Structure
 Should you choose to contribute a `Dockerfile`, the following things are required